kenatiod/MUT/Understanding Machine Understanding.md

 Medaglia, J. D., Lynall, M. E., & Bassett, D. S. (2015).
 Cognitive network neuroscience.
 Journal of Cognitive Neuroscience, 27(8), 1471-1491.

 Menon, V., & Uddin, L. Q. (2010).
-Saliency, switching, attention and control: a network model of insula function.
+Saliency, switching, attention and control: A network model of insula function.
 Brain Structure and Function, 214(5-6), 655-667.

 Meteyard, L., Cuadrado, S. R., Bahrami, B., & Vigliocco, G. (2012).
 Coming of age: A review of embodiment and the neuroscience of semantics.
 Cortex, 48(7), 788-804.

 Moser, E. I., Kropff, E., & Moser, M. B. (2008).
 Place cells, grid cells, and the brain's spatial representation system.
 Annual Review of Neuroscience, 31, 69-89.

 Newell, A., & Simon, H. A. (1976).
 Computer science as empirical inquiry: Symbols and search.
-Communications of the ACM, 19(3), 113-126.Noë, A. (2004).
+Communications of the ACM, 19(3), 113-126.

+Noë, A. (2004).
 Action in perception.
-MIT press.
+MIT Press.

 Panzeri, S., Macke, J. H., Gross, J., & Kayser, C. (2015).
-Neural population coding: combining insights from microscopic and mass signals.
+Neural population coding: Combining insights from microscopic and mass signals.
 Trends in Cognitive Sciences, 19(3), 162-172.

 Peelen, M. V., & Kastner, S. (2014).
-Attention in the real world: toward understanding its neural basis.
+Attention in the real world: Toward understanding its neural basis.
 Trends in Cognitive Sciences, 18(5), 242-250.

 Pfeifer, R., & Bongard, J. (2006).
-How the body shapes the way we think: a new view of intelligence.
-MIT press.Pinker, S. (1997).
+How the body shapes the way we think: A new view of intelligence.
+MIT Press.

+Pinker, S. (1997).
 How the mind works.
 Penguin UK.

 Pouget, A., Dayan, P., & Zemel, R. (2000).
 Information processing with population codes.
 Nature Reviews Neuroscience, 1(2), 125-132.

 Pulvermüller, F. (2013).
-How neurons make meaning: brain mechanisms for embodied and abstract-symbolic semantics.
+How neurons make meaning: Brain mechanisms for embodied and abstract-symbolic semantics.
 Trends in Cognitive Sciences, 17(9), 458-470.

 Quian Quiroga, R., & Panzeri, S. (2009).
-Extracting information from neuronal populations: information theory and decoding approaches.
+Extracting information from neuronal populations: Information theory and decoding approaches.
 Nature Reviews Neuroscience, 10(3), 173-185.

 Radford, A., Wu, J., Child, R., Luan, D., Amodei, D., & Sutskever, I. (2019).
 Language models are unsupervised multitask learners.
 OpenAI Blog, 1(8), 9.